cloudify-cosmo/docs.getcloudify.org/content/manager/implement-multi-tenancy.md

 ###Basic Workflow for Adding Tenants, User Groups and Individual Users###

 This section describes a basic workflow for adding a tenant, then adding one or more users to it.
-It is relevant only to Enterprise users.
+It is relevant only to Premium users.
-1. You must start with a tenant.
+1. Logically, you start with a tenant.
 When you install Cloudify, a default tenant is also installed.
 Either use the default tenant or create one or more new tenants.
   Use the tenant-related commands that are listed later in this topic to create a new tenant.
-2. Each tenant has a default Admin user that cannot be deleted.
+2. Each Cloudify Manager has a default Super-admin user that cannot be deleted.
+This user is the default administrator for the tenant.
 You can add other users to the tenant.
   Use the user-related commands that are listed later in this topic to add a new user or user group.
   You can add users individually or as part of a group.
 You can add them manually, or via your organization's LDAP/AD setup.
   1. To add a user or user group via LDAP/AD, connect to the LDAP/AD service.